 Hike to the Lake Paron Mirador

-Just above the refuge is a great short hike up to a spectacular view of the lake.
+Just above the refuge is a great short hike up to a spectacular view of Lake Paron.

 It takes about 45 minutes to hike up and the same to return.
 It’s a jumbled mess of boulder hopping at the top, but worth it.

 There are a number of great climbs in the area, from Artesonraju, to Piramide, to the multi-pitch big wall, granite climbing on La Esfinge.
-The place left me amazed and I wish I got on something in the area.
+The whole place left me amazed and I wish I got on something in the area.

-Laguna Paron is truly one of the most spectacular places we’ve visited on our long journey through Latin America and is a must-visit if you are in the region of the Cordillera Blanca.
+Laguna Paron is truly one of the most spectacular places we’ve visited on our long journey through South America and is a must-visit if you are in the region of the Cordillera Blanca.

 - A Quick Guide to Caraz